1. Poopy Nano

 28. Deep cleaning

-Start a special deep cleaning cycle for a thorough cleaning of the Poopy Nano 2.
-In this cycle, the Poopy first wiggles back and forth for an extra long time to loosen dirt before continuing the cleaning cycle.
+Start a special deep cleaning cycle for a thorough cleaning of the Poopy Nano .
+During this cycle, the Poopy wiggles back and forth for an extra-long time to loosen dirt before continuing with the cleaning cycle.

 29. Advanced Settings

-This menu offers additional settings for customizing specific functions of the Poopy Nano 2.
-Here you can further tailor the operation of the litter box to your and your cat's preferences.
+This menu offers additional settings for adjusting specific functions of the Poopy Nano .
+Here you can further customize the litter box to suit your preferences and those of your cat.

 30. Choose cat litter

-Select the type of cat litter you use so that the Poopy Nano 2 can respond optimally to it.
-This will ensure that the tray will work correctly with the litter you choose.
+Select the type of cat litter you use so that the Poopy Nano can respond optimally.
+This ensures that the litter box works correctly with the litter you choose.

 31. Mixed (tofu)